riyadhctg/url_shortenner_with_redis/README.md

 ## How to Use Locally
 * Clone this repo
 * go to the `app` directory
-* Assuming you have Go installed, do `go mod init main` from the root directory of this repo
+* Assuming you have Go, and Redis server installed, do `go mod init main` from the root directory of this repo
 * Run the app using `go run .`
 * Open your browser, and go to `localhost:4000/add`
 * Type `https://go.dev/tour` in the form and hit enter